 If you use Analytics as the reporting source for an activity, all reporting and segmentation for that activity is based on Analytics.

-All Analytics metrics, including calculated metrics, are available in Target and the Target Activities report in Analytics.
+All Analytics metrics, including calculated metrics, are available in Target and the Target Activities report in Analytics, with one exception.
+The calculated metrics for Lift & Confidence are not supported.
 Likewise, any segment available in Analytics can be applied to both solutions.
 You can apply the metric or audience to the report in Target after the activity has started, or even after the activity has completed.

 Every metric is included, including any custom or calculated metrics that are built-in in Analytics.

 After the classification period, data appears in these reports approximately an hour after it is collected from the website.
 All metrics, segments, and values in the reports come from the report suite you selected when you set up the activity.

 Keep the following points in mind when considering using A4T:

 To use Analytics as the reporting source for Target, both you and your company must have access to Analytics and to Target.
 Contact your account representative if you need either solution.